varigence/docs/bimlflex/ssis-deployment/ssis-deployment.md

 1. Once deployed an environment will be used to override connection strings
 1. Once configured SQL Server agent will be used to schedule a batch for a specific environment, using the environments connection strings.

-## Create and build a Demo project
+## Create and Build a Demo Project

 ### Step 1, Create Project